• Skip to primary navigation

 Serving Suggestions

-• This is a year-round main course that can be served with an array of other dishes, and it's also a great stand alone dish.
+• Pan fried sea bass is a year-round main course that can be served with an array of other dishes, and it's also a great stand alone dish.

 • The fennel stir fry with red peppers is a side dish in and of itself, and it's a beautiful topping for the fish.

-• While potatoes are more commonly paired with meat and poultry, pan seared sea bass is incredibly delicious with a serving of mashed potatoes beneath it.
+• While potatoes are more commonly paired with meat and poultry, fish is also incredibly delicious with a serving of mashed potatoes beneath it.

 • It's also fantastic with rice dishes and all sorts of salads.